 DFR is not the primary regulator of MVPHIC.
 DFR does require MVPHIC to meet Vermont's foreign insurer licensing requirements.
 Currently, MVPHIC meets these licensing requirements.
-Further, DFR has reached out to MVPHIC's primary regulators in New York, and the regulators have responded that they do not have any concerns about MVPHIC's solvency.
-Finally, in 2013, all of MVP Holding Company's operations in Vermont accounted for approximately five percent of its total premiums earned.
-Thus, DFR has determined that MVPHIC's Vermont operations pose very little risk to its solvency, or to the solvency of MVP Holding Company.
+Further, MVPHIC's primary regulators in New York have not expressed any concerns to DFR about MVPHIC's solvency.
+Finally, in 2014, all of MVP Holding Company's operations in Vermont accounted for approximately 5.3 percent of its total premiums written.
+Thus, DFR has determined that MVPHIC's Vermont operations pose little risk to its solvency.
+Nonetheless, adequacy of rates and contribution to surplus are necessary for all health insurers in order to maintain strength of capital that keeps pace with claims trends.